peteo0098/Azure-Crypto-Pipeline/README.md

-📊 Azure Automated Crypto ETL & Power BI Pipeline
-This is a comprehensive End-to-End Data Engineering project that automates the ingestion, storage, transformation, and professional visualization of real-time cryptocurrency data using the Microsoft Azure Ecosystem and Power BI.

-🏗️ Architecture & Medallion Workflow
-The project follows the Medallion Architecture to ensure data quality and separation of concerns:

-Bronze (Raw): Unstructured JSON files from CoinGecko API stored in Azure Blob Storage.
+Automated Crypto ETL & Power BI Pipeline in Azure This captures all elements of an Automated End-to-End Data Engineering process to automatically ingest, store, convert, and visualize real-time crypto data.
+Architecture and Medallion Flow: Bronze = Unstructured JSON files from CoinGecko API will be stored in MS Azure Blob Storage.

-Silver (Structured): Cleaned data moved from JSON to Azure SQL Database via Azure Data Factory.

-Gold (Curated): Optimized SQL Views that provide only the latest market snapshots for high-performance reporting.

-🛠️ Tech Stack
-Source: CoinGecko API

-Orchestration & Ingestion: Azure Logic Apps (Daily Trigger)

-Data Lake (Bronze): Azure Blob Storage

-ETL & Integration: Azure Data Factory (ADF)

-Data Warehouse (Silver/Gold): Azure SQL Database

-Visualization: Power BI Desktop & Power BI Service (Cloud)

-🔄 Workflow Details
-1. Ingestion (Bronze Layer)
-Azure Logic Apps runs on a daily schedule.

-It fetches data via HTTP GET and saves it to Blob Storage with a dynamic timestamp: crypto_@{utcNow()}.json.
+  Data was transferred from JSON to Azure SQL Database through Azure Data Factory and all data has been cleansed.
+Market data with optimised SQL views are provided for reporting purposes for daily high-performance snapshots of the market.
+Tech Stack Source: - CoinGecko API Data Orchestration and Ingestion: - Azure Logic Apps (Daily Triggers) Storage: - Data Lake - MongoDB Azure Blob ETL/Integration: - Azure Data Factory (ADF) Data Warehouse: - Silver - Azure SQL Database - Gold - Azure SQL Database

+  Visualization - Power BI Desktop and Power BI Service (using the cloud) Workflow Details for Workflows to Ingest data into the System: Azure Logic Apps functions daily to ingest data from external applications through HTTP GET requests and save that information to Blob Storage with dynamic timestamps, using the format "crypto_@@@@TIMESTAMP@@@.json."
-2. ETL & Transformation (Silver Layer)
-Azure Data Factory manages the move to SQL.

-Copy Activity: Uses wildcard paths to process all daily JSON files.

-Schema Mapping: Precisely maps nested JSON values to structured SQL columns (converting types to Double/Decimal for financial accuracy).
+  ETL & Alteration (Silver Layer) Azure Data Factory controls migration of data into SQL database.
+Copy Activity: Uses wildcard paths for processing all daily JSON files.
+Schema Mapping: Accurately maps nested values in JSON to structured columns in SQL (with the appropriate conversions of type from JSON to ISO/Decimal for financial accuracy).

-3. Data Modeling (Gold Layer)
-To optimize the dashboard, we implemented a Gold View in SQL.
-Instead of loading millions of historical rows into the "Current Price" card, we use a view that calculates the latest state:

-SQL
-CREATE VIEW vw_gold_aktualne_ceny AS
-SELECT name, price_usd, last_updated
-FROM CryptoPrices
-WHERE last_updated = (SELECT MAX(last_updated) FROM CryptoPrices);
-4. Professional Visualization (Power BI)
-The final dashboard provides actionable insights through:

-Interactive Slicers: Tile-style buttons for seamless switching between Bitcoin, Ethereum, and Solana.

-Advanced Formatting: Dark mode UI with Conditional Color Gradients on bar charts (highlighting top performers).

-AI Integration: Smart Narrative summaries that automatically explain market trends in plain language.

-DAX Custom Measures: Custom logic to handle currency formatting and avoid "Auto-scaling" issues (e.g., removing the "K" for thousands to show exact values).

-🛠️ Problem Solving & Technical Challenges
-🗓️ The ISO Date Challenge (Power Query)
-The API provided timestamps in an ISO format (e.g., 2026-03-30T12:00:00Z) which caused errors in standard European locales.

-Solution: Implemented a "Using Locale" transformation in Power Query, forcing the interpreter to use English (United States) for the last_updated column.

-💰 Precision Formatting (DAX)
-To ensure the dashboard displayed exact dollar values without forced rounding or "K" suffixes, I developed a custom DAX measure:

-Útržok kódu
-Cena Displej = FORMAT(SUM(vw_gold_aktualne_ceny[price_usd]), "#,##0.00 $")
-🚀 End-to-End Automation
-The entire pipeline is fully autonomous:

-07:00 AM: Azure Logic Apps & ADF Trigger start the data flow.

-07:15 AM: Data is cleaned and stored in Azure SQL.

-08:00 AM: Power BI Cloud Scheduled Refresh triggers, pulling the new "Gold" data.

-Result: The user wakes up to a fresh, updated dashboard without a single manual click.
+  In the Gold Layer of the Data Modeling process, the dashboard has been significantly enhanced through the implementation of a Gold View in SQL.
+Rather than load millions of historical rows into the “Current Price” card, we implemented a view that will return the most recent records of all corresponding crypto price from the CryptoPrices table.
+The SQL for that is as follows: SQL CREATE VIEW vw_gold_aktualne_ceny AS SELECT name, price_usd, last_updated FROM CryptoPrices WHERE last_updated = (SELECT MAX(last_updated) FROM CryptoPrices) Professional Visualizations in Power BI have been utilized to display, visually present or otherwise provide actionable insights via the following:

+  Slicers for Interaction: A Group of Buttons Allow for Smoothly Swapping Tokens between Bitcoin, Ethereum, and Solana.
+More Complex Formatting: Dark Mode User Interface Design and Build with Conditional Color Gradients in Bar Chart Representations for Highlighting Top Token by Bar Height.
+AI/ML and Other Automation Tools for Data: Smart Narratives Generated Between the Data Explaining Market Trends In A Simple Way.
+DAX Custom Measure examples: Logic used to Format Currency Appropriately and Avoid Providing "Auto-scaled" Value Representations (e.g. for "K" when indicating number of thousands, providing a true value).

+  🛠️ Troubleshooting and Technical Difficulties 🗓️ ISO Date Challenge (Power Query) The timestamps provided in the API were all iso formatted i.e., 2026-03-30T12:00:00Z and not suitable for standard European locale formats which led to many issues.

+  We addressed the issue of converting all datetime data into a consistent Eastern Time (ET) format after importing it into Power Query by adding a transformation to the Power Query in order to change the Locale of our importing process to English (United States) for the last_updated column.
+Precision Formatting of Currency (DAX) To allow the dashboard to present precise amounts for USD without forced rounding as well as not having the USD appear with a "K" at end of amount, I wrote a custom DAX measure which calculated a display price as follows: Price Display = FORMAT(SUM(vw_gold_aktualne_ceny[price_usd]), "#,##0.00 $") End-to-End Automation The entire data flow from beginning to end is completely automated.
+Thus: At 7:00 AM, the flow of data is triggered by Azure Logic Apps & ADF.

+  07:15 AM: Azure SQL cleans data and saves it.
+08:00 AM: Scheduled refresh of Power BI Cloud is used to get updated Gold data.
+End Result: The user has a fully updated dashboard when they wake up, without having to click anything.

 <img width="1542" height="871" alt="Krypto Power Bi" src="https://github.com/user-attachments/assets/f1fc145c-cf58-4272-8064-8530da75fad1" />